Alishan National Scenic Area: Sacred Trees

-In 1906, the Japanese has discovered a red cypress tree that was over 3000 years old, located next to the Alishan Forest Railway's Sacred Tree Station.
+In 1906, the Japanese discovered a red cypress tree that was over 3000 years old, located next to the Alishan Forest Railway's Sacred Tree Station.
 The Japanese honored it as the "Sacred Tree".
 The tree is 52 m tall with a trunk diameter of nearly 5 m, making it one of the largest giant trees in Alishan.

 The Alishan sacred tree withered due to lightning and heavy rain.
 It was put down in 1998 for tourists to visit.
 In 2006, the Chiayi County Government and the Alishan Scenic Area Administration started a voting activity to select other sacred trees as the new landmark in the scenic area.
 The 45 m tall, 2,300-year-old Xianglin Giant Tree received the highest number of votes and became the second generation of sacred tree.

 The Giant trees are later organized and a trail is built for visitors to enter, where they can see more than 38 giant trees, most of which are hundreds of years old.